-- The U.S. Congress must enact a law placing a federal ban on law enforcement in public schools, zero tolerance policies, and amending federal hate crimes to include age when race-based discrimination is present.
-These efforts shall include other state-level policies that decriminalize student behavior that is largely a response to living in extreme poverty.
-The intent of this ban shall also be an extra level of protection for Black students.
+- The U.S. Congress must enact a law placing a federal ban on law enforcement in public schools, zero-tolerance policies, and amend federal hate crimes to include age when race-based discrimination is present.
+These efforts shall decriminalize student behavior that is largely a response to living in extreme poverty and prevent minors from being charged as adults.

-- The U.S. Department of Education must work with the U.S. Department of Health & Human Services to double funding for Family Resource Centers in qualified census tracts to increase supportive services that can help mitigate nuisance behavior that has been targeted with zero tolerance policies.
+- The U.S. Department of Education must work with the U.S. Department of Health & Human Services to double funding for Family Resource Centers in predominantly Black census tracts to increase supportive services that can help mitigate nuisance behavior associated with zero-tolerance policies.
 The $1.7 billion Social Services Block Grant shall prioritize these same census tracts.

-- The U.S. Department of Justice must investigate its department, the Federal Bureau of Prisons, to identify any correlations of the school-to-prison pipeline for current and past inmates with remedies for justice for their descendants or the impacted inmates themselves.
-These remedies shall include but not be limited to full-ride scholarships to HBCUs, student loan forgiveness, and recompense to be used for private educational purposes.
+- The U.S. Department of Justice must investigate its department and the Federal Bureau of Prisons to identify any correlations of the school-to-prison pipeline for current and past inmates.
+They must develop remedies for justice for the impacted inmates and/or their descendants.
+These remedies shall include—but not be limited to—full-ride scholarships to HBCUs, student loan forgiveness, and recompense to be used for private educational purposes.

-- The U.S. Congress must add an exemption to the U.S. Department of Education’s role in the teaching of national history standards.
+- The U.S. Congress must empower the U.S. Department of Education to enact national history teaching standards.
 These standards must include a fact-based, comprehensive, and required teaching of Black History in America.
-This curriculum must include the Transatlantic Slave Trade, the Civil War, the Reconstruction Era, the Civil Rights Era, Jim Crow Laws, redlining, the crack epidemic, mass incarceration, police violence, the racial wealth gap, and more.
-It shall also include a thorough teaching of Black American’s contributions to the U.S. such as inventions, arts and culture, achievements in political organizing, and more.
-The U.S. Department of Education must monitor implementation of national history standards until 100% of American history is inclusive of Black American history and enact federal pension penalties for public school teachers who do not comply.
+This curriculum must include the Transatlantic Slave Trade, Slavery and the Civil War, the Reconstruction Era, Black Codes, Jim Crow laws, redlining, the Civil Rights Era, the crack epidemic, mass incarceration, police violence, the lineage wealth gap, and more.
+It shall also include thorough teaching of Black Americans’ contributions to the U.S., such as inventions, arts and culture, achievements in political organizing, and more.
+The U.S. Department of Education must monitor the implementation of national history standards until 100% of American history is inclusive of Black American history and enact federal pension penalties for public school teachers who do not comply.